Measure vital thyroid levels that impact functions of your body

 Though a part of the body that many people know little about, the thyroid plays a major part in daily wellness.

 Both hyperthyroidism and hypothyroidism -- too much thyroid activity and too little thyroid activity, respectively -- are cause for concern.
-Because your thyroid controls much of your metabolism, which plays a vital role in your overall health, it’s important to monitor thyroid function, as it is estimated that up to twelve percent of the population in the United States will develop thyroid disease during their lifetime.
+Because your thyroid controls much of your metabolism, which plays a vital role in your overall health, it’s important to monitor thyroid function.
+Thyroid scans and thyroid testing may be helpful as it is estimated that up to twelve percent of the population in the United States will develop thyroid disease during their lifetime.
 That’s almost fifteen million people who have thyroid problems that affect their metabolism and are unaware.

 Anybody can experience thyroid issues but some people are more susceptible than others: